KiitanTheAnalyst/Bharat-Data-Science-Intern_Task-1/README.md

 ## Project Title: Titanic Survival Prediction

 This project delved into predicting passenger survival on the Titanic using a supervised machine learning algorithm - Logistic Regression.
-Logistic Regression because it is good for binary classification problems.
-It will provide a clear understanding of the relationship between the features and the survival outcome.
+Logistic Regression is used because it is good for binary classification problems and will help provide a clear understanding of the relationship between the features and the survival outcome.

 Here's a brief overview of the process and insights: